Lucap87ct/CarND-Capstone/README.md

   label_dict = dict({'R' : 0, 'Y' : 1, 'G' : 2, 'O' : 3})

 The neural network was trained using both real data and simulation data.
 Real data were taken from the [BOSCH simple traffic light dataset](https://hci.iwr.uni-heidelberg.de/node/6132), while simulation data were taken recording bag files along the track.
-A total of n real images and m simulation ones were used to train the network.
+A total of 4056 real images and 1804 simulation ones were used to train the network.
 A splitting of 80%-20% was the choice for creating training and validation data sets, with the following result:

 <p align="center">